lianntucker/academic-kickstart/content/project/internal-project/index.md

   caption: Photo by rawpixel on Unsplash
   focal_point: Smart
 links:
-summary: An example of using the in-built project page.
+summary: Is having friends with social difficulty associated with a higher level of depressive symptoms?
 tags:
 - adolescence
 - social network analysis